RafaDdS/Rotos/README.md

 # Rotos
 Automated rotoscopy

-this software foes Rotoscopy automatically
+this software does Rotoscopy automatically

 ## install instructions